brashrebel/wp-activity/readme.txt

 = 2.0 =
 * Added auto-refresh for activity displayed on frontend (with AJAX).
-* Added partial Russian translation (Thx to Semyon Nikiforov)
+* Added partial Russian translation (Thx to Semyon Nikiforov).
+* Changed again the way of retrieving timezone setting.
+Should not change anything if it was already working for you.
 * Various Tweaks

 = 1.9.3 =